voxelwind/voxelwind/README.md

 ## Requirements

-To run Voxelwind, Java 8 (with [unlimited strength cryptography policy files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)) is required.
-Additionally, it is strongly recommended you run Voxelwind on a recent 64-bit x86 Debian-based Linux distribution (Debian 8 or Ubuntu 16.04) for two reasons:
+To run Voxelwind, Java 8 (optionally with [unlimited strength cryptography policy files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) for Xbox authentication support) is required.
+Additionally, it is strongly recommended you run Voxelwind on a recent 64-bit x86 Debian-based Linux distribution
+(Debian 8 or Ubuntu 16.04) for two reasons:

 * Voxelwind can use multiple threads to listen to the same port on Linux (`SO_REUSEPORT`). **JDK 9 includes native support for this flag, so it is likely this will appear in a future Netty version.**